-This guide breaks down what to look for when shopping for the best Christmas tree and details the pros and cons of every tree we tested.
-Don’t pick an artificial Christmas tree before finding out more about the ones that earned a spot in our lineup—and see how the ones we tested look in real-home setups.
+This guide breaks down what to look for when shopping for the best tree and details the pros and cons of every tree we tested.
+Don’t pick a living Christmas tree before finding out more about the artificial ones that earned a spot in our lineup—and see how the ones we tested look in real-home setups.

-- BEST OVERALL: National Tree Company Full Downswept Douglas Fir
+- RUNNER-UP: National Tree Company Full Downswept Christmas Tree

-- BEST ASPEN FIR: Puleo International 7.5 Ft.
-Aspen Fir Christmas Tree
+- BEST ASPEN FIR: Puleo International Prelit Aspen Fir Christmas Tree

 - BEST FLOCKED: Best Choice Products Snow Flocked Christmas Tree

-- BEST ALL-WHITE: National Tree Company 7.5 Ft.
-Winchester White Pine
+- BEST WHITE TREE: National Tree Company Prelit White Christmas Tree

-- BEST LUXURY: Balsam Hill Fraser Fir Flip Tree
+- EASIEST TO ASSEMBLE: Balsam Hill Fraser Fir Flip Tree

-- BEST HALF-TREE: The Holiday Aisle Chapel Pine Lighted Artificial Tree
+- BEST HALF TREE: The Holiday Aisle Chapel Pine Christmas Tree

 How We Tested the Best Artificial Christmas Trees

-We extensively researched more than 40 artificial Christmas trees before selecting the ones we wanted to test.
-In curating the list, we considered brand to an extent—manufacturers such as the National Tree Company and The Holiday Aisle have earned reputations for manufacturing a variety of high-quality Christmas trees.
+In curating the list of trees to test, we considered brand to an extent—manufacturers such as National Tree Company, Puleo International, and Balsam Hill have earned reputations for producing a variety of high-quality trees.
 Still, we didn’t automatically eliminate artificial trees from lesser-known or niche companies if they were made from quality materials and rated highly by consumers.
-We finally narrowed our list down to the top performers in various categories and started testing.
+We finally narrowed down our list of 40+ trees to the top performers in various categories to test in our own homes.

-Aesthetics were also a top consideration in rating the trees—after all, buyers are looking for a beautiful artificial Christmas tree that looks like a real tree in various styles and sizes.
+Aesthetics were also a top consideration in rating the trees—after all, buyers are looking for a beautiful tree in various styles and sizes that looks like a real tree.

 Throughout the testing process, we used a rubric and awarded points based on how well we felt the tree came together, how well the branches supported the ornaments, and how the tree looked when it was fully assembled.
-The better a tree performed on a specific test or stood out for a certain feature, the higher the points.
+The better a tree performed on a specific test or stood out for a certain feature, the higher the points it received.
 When testing was complete—and the trees were decorated—we totaled the points and used them to help determine the categories and awards for each tree.
-For more information on selecting the right artificial tree, check out the “What to Consider When Choosing the Best Artificial Christmas Tree” section below our list of this year’s top picks.
+For more information on selecting the right artificial tree—and additional expert advice from Lewis Puleo—check out the “What to Consider When Choosing an Artificial Christmas Tree” section below our list of this year’s top picks.

 Our Top Picks

 Now it’s time to start shopping.
-The following artificial Christmas trees earned a spot in our lineup thanks to quality construction, realistic appearance, and good value.
-Each of these trees was tested and rated by a Bob Vila Holiday Team member.
+The following trees earned a spot in our lineup thanks to quality construction, realistic appearance, and good value.
+Each of these trees was tested and rated by a Bob Vila holiday team member.
 The following trees run the gamut in terms of size, style, and cost, and one is sure to be a standout in your home this holiday.